-As it got established in 2005, the Journey quickly built an expansive network of partners prior to the JTHGNHA's official designation-though data tracking partnerships was not kept prior to 2009.
-In 2013 the Journey changed the way it qualified both formal and informal partners (to be more aligned with the definitions outlined above; previously any heritage related organization or site within the NHA was considered an "informal partner") resulting in what appears to be a dramatic decrease in partners, but in actuality, is merely reflective of the Journey finetuning how to best represent its ongoing work.
-Figure 2.2 break down the evolution of the Journey's formal and informal partnership network from 2013-2021.
-The Journey has maintained a steady, and robust partnership network over the last 13 years.
-As noted earlier, the 2015 change in leadership re-focused the Journey's efforts around education, largely resulting in the growth in formal partners seen in more recent vears.
+While JTHG NHA began formally quantifying partnerships in 2009, in 2013 the Journey changed the way it qualified both formal and informal partners (previously any heritage related organization or site within the NHA was considered an "informal partner") resulting in what appears to be a dramatic decrease in partners, but in actuality, is merely reflective of the Journey finetuning how to best represent its ongoing work.
+Figure 2.3 breaks down the evolution of the Journey's formal and informal partnership network from 2013-2021.
+The Journey has maintained a steady, and robust partnership network over the last 13 years though the organization could benefit from more precise definitions and tracking of partnerships over time.
+As noted earlier, the 2015 change in leadership re-focused the Journey's efforts around education, accounting for the growth in formal partners seen in more recent years.